The Best Hikes in East Iceland 2020

-If you’re a keen walker – or just enjoy an occasional stroll on holiday – chances are you’ve considered some of Europe’s best-known hiking destinations.
+If you’re a keen walker – or just enjoy an occasional stroll during your holiday – chances are you’ve considered some of Europe’s best-known hiking destinations.
 The continent is riddled with classic trails, from the epic Tour de Mt Blanc and Sweden’s Kungsleden to shorter day hikes in Tuscany and the Cairngorms.

-Where: In the Dyrfjoll mountains near Borgarfjordur Eystri; trailheads from Road 94 where it scales Vatnsskard pass
+Where: In the Dyrfjoll mountains near Borgarfjordur Eystri; trailheads from Road 94 where it scales Vatnsskard pass.

 Why: Hike to a remote valley framed by saw-tooth peaks and jumbled with giant boulders.
 Aftermath of a troll’s tantrum or the result of a colossal Ice Age rockslide – you decide!
 Partly flooded by a turquoise lake, this extraordinary place makes a captivating picnic spot.
 Keep your eyes peeled not just for trolls, but for wild reindeer too.

 How long: 5-7 hours

 How difficult: Moderately strenuous with a 600m ascent/descent

 Where: On the edge of the Highlands, an hour’s drive from Egilsstadir using the 4WD track F909 to reach Snaefellsskali Hut.

 Why: On a clear day, half of Iceland can be seen from the 1,833m summit of this dormant volcano – a spectacular desert of ash and lava stretching northwards; the brooding hulk of the Vatnajokull icecap to the south.
 The country’s highest freestanding mountain (one that doesn’t rise above an icecap), Snaefell offers a challenging but non-technical climb – rewarded afterwards with a soak in the Laugarfell hot springs.

 How difficult: Moderately challenging with a 800m ascent/descent